Griffith-Stites/poe-final/README.md

 * New library for just managing a servo.
 Such that sending 10 degrees to all motors will send all of them forward to the same point (should have zero and direction knowledge)

+* Instead of library just have an angle calc function in the file

 ## Adding Library
 1. Compile Leg library into Zip: "zip -r Leg.zip ./Leg/"
 2. Import into arduino: Sketch -> Include Library -> Add Zip Library